 - She denies her anger and may even feel she deserves what is happening.

-- In order to cope, she denies that there may be more to come and believes she has control over the situation.
+- To cope, she denies that there may be more to come and believes she controls the situation.

 - Although she is most likely unaware of it, her anger increases after each incidence of violence.

 - The batterer may well know that this behavior is "wrong" on some level and fears that she will leave the relationship.

 - She may reinforce her partner's fear by withdrawing herself to not "set him off" and be the subject of his/her anger.
 There is an increase in the batterer's feelings of jealousy and fear, usually increasing the brutality.

 - THE TENSION RISES.